wisemuffin/airflow-dbt/README.md

 - dbt's manifest.json needs to be built each time in airflow docker: /usr/local/airflow/data-cicd/target

 # DAGS

-> The DBT DAGs in this repository are built ontop of [this blog post](https://astronomer.io/blog) on beginner and advanced implementation concepts at the intersection of dbt and Airflow.

 ## dbt_basic
 - runs some conditional logic to clone dbt repo